Synergetic-Engineering/synengco-website/_posts/2016-11-17-joined-asset-institute.md

 improving the sustainability and increasing the usefulness of human created assets and infrastructure.

-Their [kind welcoming](http://assetinstitute.com/199/) is much appreciated and we're well underway work with together on a number of promising projects in the area of health and government asset management.
+Their kind welcoming has much appreciated and we're well underway work with together on a number of promising projects in the area of health and government asset management.